 What to look for in a business intelligence product and provider

 Choosing a provider for any product or service means finding a company with a good track record and ability to meet your specific requirements.
-The business intelligence product itself must be able to integrate with your existing systems and any others that you may later deploy, and be scalable (up and down) in line with the fluctuating demands of your business.
+The business intelligence in telecom industry must be able to integrate with your existing systems and any others that you may later deploy, and be scalable (up and down) in line with the fluctuating demands of your business.
 It should also meet the most rigorous security standards.

 Your business intelligence solution should, as standard, simplify and automate the creation of reports based on the most recent available and applicable data from any source.
 It should always present information in clear, easy to understand format, and facilitate straightforward sharing across relevant departments and devices.

 Obviously, the optimal business intelligence solution for telecommunications must be able to recognize business critical data automatically, and learn which information is the most important.